awnigharbia/u-product/README.md

 # Universty-Product
-A small website for serving websites for universty students
+A small website for serving websits for universty students